jdrichardsappacad/react-2021/week-14/practices/06-react-router-nesting/README.md

 two id's.
 This will select the one movie object you are looking for. (_Hint_:
 Make sure you use `===` and check that both id's are the same datatype.)

-Next, in your JSX, create an `h1` element with the `title` of the movie, and a `p` element with the description of the movie.
+Next, in your JSX, replace the text in your `h1` element with the `title` of the movie, and a `p` element with the description of the movie.
 Check your data for the proper key/value choices.

 ## Congratulations!